 As I continued forward, at some point I realised the landscape orientated canvas was putting too much emphasis the table and things surrounding Tim, when actually what I wanted was Tim to draw you in first, then slowly for you to explore the rest of the picture.

 The ambiguous Self Portrait in the top right is one of Tim’s, sat with his cat in the bedroom.
 Previously it was further in to the painting, but I soon realised that by having just one third, it creates the unknown, and The whole battle which Tim has between how he felt previous to diagnosis and how he feels now.
 It’s all about the renewal of his life really.
-So the placement of the portrait is very important for the narrative in the painting and suggests Tim feeling better or late and making a conscious effort through his art and journal as Therapy to push away the dystonia, or visa versa; depending on how you look at it.
+So the placement of the portrait is very important for the narrative in the painting and suggests Tim feeling better of late and making a conscious effort through his art and journals as Therapy to push away the dystonia.

 Surprisingly, painting of Tim himself wasn’t as challenging as I thought.
-I knew I had to capture the expressive lift of the head to capture Tim with that ‘fleeting’ look when he brought his head up to draw me.
+I knew I had to capture that fleeting look I saw when he would glance up to draw me.
 I thought this would be the main challenge.
 In the end it was the table, what to place on the table and find the balance between simplicity and narrative.
 As Carolus Duran once said after seeing works by Velasquez.
 “All in art that is not indispensable is unnecessary”

 So with that in mind I tried my hardest to paint Tim’s pile of sketch books and papers, over and over.
 The problem was, they were black therefore, the dark tone drew the eyes too much holding the viewers gaze rather than guiding them around the composition with balance of tone and subtle accents of light or dark.
 So in the end it was only the palette that survived and most the books were replaced with a roll of canvas and stretcher bars.
 The most important book (Tim’s large journal) in the middle with it’s dark edges and light pages remains the focal point, more or less in the centre.